Mell-D/odin-recipes/README.md

 # odin-recipes
-Create a basic recipe website in HTML
+Create a basic recipe website in HTML and CSS

-Use HTML knowledge learnt in the Odin Project to create this website including texts, lists, links and images
+Use HTML and CSS knowledge learnt in the Odin Project to create this website including texts, lists, links and images